 Ewww money.
 It can feel so awkward asking for it at the best of times, let alone from the people who are nearest and dearest to you.

-Asking for cash as a wedding gift can feel gross.
+Asking for cash as a wedding gift can feel gross, even though most guests expect to make a contribution via a wishing well or online wedding registry (and are happy to do so).
 We think it stems from the fact that you don’t want to just presume that people are keen to give you something because you’re getting married, whether that be money or a gift.
 It can feel obnoxious and self-entitled.
 We get it.

-And it doesn’t help that when you try and search online for nice ways of wording a money-gift on your invitation, a whole bunch of frankly, quite disgusting rhymes will appear.
+And it doesn’t help that when you try and Google “nice ways to ask for money for your wedding”, a whole bunch of frankly, rather disgusting rhymes will appear.
 Take this one, for example.

 Here is an idea, we hope you like trying.

 Come to our wedding, to wish us both well.

 And bring this small sack, to throw in our wishing well.

 Fill it with paper all colours will do, gold is our favourite but silver will do.